 PHIL2470 Moral psychology in the Chinese tradition (6 credits) Issues pertaining to moral psychology played a central role in the philosophical discourse of ancient China.
 This course will guide students in reconstructing this role and exploring its philosophical significance by interpreting and critically evaluating selected early Chinese philosophical texts related to motivation, moral education, moral cultivation, moral reasoning, and action.
 Class time will be divided between lecture and discussion.
 Students will be asked to read primary source texts and participate actively in class discussion.
 They will be encouraged to read the original sources in Chinese, but translations will be available for those without knowledge of classical Chinese.
-PHIL2800 Buddhist philosophy (6 credits) This course will introduce students to Buddhist philosophy.
-Topics to be covered will likely include the philosophy of the Pali sutras, early Mahayana philosophy, and Chinese Chan Buddhism.
-We will focus on understanding Buddhist ideas and arguments, thinking about them critically, and reflecting on the issues they raise.
 Assessment: 100% coursework.